If you wish to make a complaint, please email email@example.com or write to us at:

 Principles of Complaints Procedure

-Upon receipt of your complaint the Council will usually write to you within three working days to let you know how the complaint will be investigated.
+Upon receipt of your complaint the Council will usually write to you within 3 working days to let you know how the complaint will be investigated.
 Some complaints may not go through the formal procedure, for instance if the complaint can be resolved by a simple meeting or by the Council completing a requested service.

 If the complaint is to go through the formal procedures, an officer will be nominated to investigate the complaint.
 They will then respond to you within 15 or 20 working days (depending on the complaint) with a conclusion.